 I am now able to dispense supplemental glycine at my clinic at a very good price.
-The sturdy pot is reusable and you can benefit from a £1 discount if you get it refilled.
-It comes with a 2.5g / 5g scoop making it easy to get the right dose.
+The sturdy pot is resealble and contains a full imperial pound (454g) of this conditionally essential amino-acid.
+If you wish to purchase please contact me here:

 Glycine is an important amino acid which we get in modest quantities from protein-rich foods plus we make a few grams per day in our own body.
 Recently, however, scientists have realised that humans are chronically deficient in glycine which is needed in much higher amounts than previously thought.